ARTbio/Metavisitor-manual/docs/metavisitor_ansible.md

 - On the `Deployment Machine`, [git](https://git-scm.com/downloads) and [ansible](https://docs.ansible.com/ansible/intro_installation.html) need to be installed.
 - The `Target Machine` has to be accessible through ssh connection by the user (you) with `root` privileges.
 This implies that a correct ssh private key file is available on your `Deployment Machine`, for instance `~/.ssh/id_rsa`.
 This key will be used for secure transactions managed by ansible between the `Deployment Machine` and the `Target Machine`.
+- see the [GalaxyKickStart manual](https://artbio.github.io/GalaxyKickStart/getting_started/) for more detailed informations on how to install appropriate version of Ansible.

 # Getting the ansible playbook
 ----